17 Helpful Tips for a More Comfortable International Flight

 16. Sleeping aid

-When I first left America, I went to Uganda.
-I was so so excited.
+The first time I left America, I went to Uganda.
+I was so excited.
 But I also knew I wasn’t a great sleeper.

-Another more natural option is melatonin.
-You can’t find it in Turkey so make sure you bring it with you.
+A more natural option is melatonin.
+You can also now find it in Turkey in case you forget it.
 It will be good to use even as you’re adjusting to jet lag as well.

-This is one of those supplements that is definitely not better.
+This is one of those supplements that more is not better.
 I would encourage you to start small and build up until you get to a dose that works well.

 I have a high medicine tolerance typically but if I take a 10mg capsule it gives me a headache when I wake up…kinda feeling like a hangover.

-I typically start with 5mg and if I take it too late (only 8 hours before I have to wake up) I will just take half of a pill.
+I typically start with 3mg and if I take it too late (only 8 hours before I have to wake up) I will just take half of a pill.

 17. well packed Carry-on